aleksyprok/nuclear_fusion_2024_code/README.md

 ### Step 10: Produce plots.

 To produce plots simply execute `python_scripts/paper_plots.py`.
 Note that you need to ensure that you have followed the installation instructions above first.
 The code should take about one minute to run with the `make_csv` and `save_axisymmetric` values set to `False`.
 With these to `True` the code will take about 6 hours to run.
 With `make_csv` and `save_axisymmetric` set to `True` the code will perform a full run of the code and calculate the optimum bandwidth to use and calculate the bootstrap errors.
-However, since I have already calculated these values and saved them in `csv` files in:
+However, I have already calculated these values and saved them in `csv` files in:
   - `plots/ripple_runs.csv`.
   - `plots/rmp_runs.csv`.
   - `plots/rwm_runs.csv`.